nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    ![](images/addToLesson.png)

-### 4.4: Adding a progress note for a student
+### 4.4: Adding a progress entry for a student
 {:.no_toc}
 Now, imagine you have ended your 'Maths 1' lesson.
 You realised that one of your students, Alex Yeoh, seems to struggle with the topic 'Vectors', and you wish to take note of it so that you can provide him with extra practice.
-To do so, you can easily add a progress note for Alex on TutorAid by following the steps below:
+To do so, you can easily add a progress entry for Alex on TutorAid by following the steps below:

 1. Key in `add -p 1 Requires extra practice for Vectors` into the Command Box and press ENTER.

     > :bulb: The `1` in the command above refers to the index number of Alex Yeoh in the Student Panel.
 For more information, you can refer to the detailed documentation for the [Add a Progress to a Student](#adding-progress-for-a-student-add--p) command.

-1. Notice that Alex's details reflected in the Student Panel have updated to display the progress note you just added, as seen here:
+1. Notice that Alex's details reflected in the Student Panel have updated to display the progress entry you just added, as seen here:

     ![](images/addProgress.png)

    You can then key in the `list -a` into the Command Box and hit ENTER to if you wish to revert back to your original view.

-Now, the next time you open TutorAid, you will be able to see Alex's latest progress note at a glance!
+Now, the next time you open TutorAid, you will be able to see Alex's latest progress entry at a glance!

-> :bulb: You will be able to add up to **10** such progress notes for each student.
-When you attempt to add an 11th note, your very first note will be automatically deleted, and your new note will be added in. <br>
+> :bulb: You will be able to add up to **10** such progress entries for each student.
+When you attempt to add an 11th entry, your very first entry will be automatically deleted, and your new entry will be added in. <br>

 ### 4.5: Deleting a student
 {:.no_toc}